-1. Trying to deal with the director disqualification claim yourself
+1. Trying to deal with the director disqualification proceedings yourself

 Often with the best of intentions, directors will respond to director disqualification enquiries from the Insolvency Service in the belief that their cooperation will help have the threat of the director disqualification claim dropped against them.

-What directors do not realise is that once director disqualification enquiries are underway, the chances are that the Insolvency Service will carry on and issue formal director disqualification proceedings unless good clear reasons are given to persuade them to drop the director disqualification case.
-Often the initial director disqualification enquiries seem innocuous and easy to answer.
-However, this is a standard approach and directors are often lulled in to a false sense of security and provide answers to the director disqualification letters which are detrimental to their prospects of defending the director disqualification claim.
+- what directors do not realise is that once director disqualification enquiries are underway, the chances are that the Insolvency Service will carry on and issue formal director disqualification proceedings unless good clear reasons are given to persuade them to drop the case;

 2. Avoiding communications entirely